NGS one-liner to call variants

 It creates three different outputs.
 Searching the github I found related issues: https://github.com/OpenGene/fastp/issues/506.
 Removing the fastp step gave the consistent alignment and variant call results.

-Appendix I: In single line
+Appendix I: The one-liner in one line

 div